Anderson Dawson: Premier, 1899

+In May 1899, when parliament resumed after the 1899 election, Dawson was elected leader of the parliamentary Labor Party in succession to Thomas Glassey.
+He became leader of the opposition, a position only formally created for Glassey in August 1898.
 When the government of James Dickson resigned on 1 December 1899, Dawson formed a ministry.
 Although it was defeated as soon as the Legislative Assembly next met, it nevertheless became the first socialist or Labour Party government in the world.

 This remains one of the shortest ministries of any state government in Australia.
 In a remarkable coincidence, Vaiben Louis Solomon's contemporaneous ministry in South Australia outdid Dawson by a single day (1–8 December 1899).
 John Cain and Thomas Hollway, both premiers of Victoria in the 1940s–50s, had shorter ministries.
 Cain served for four days and Hollway for only 70 hours.
 The very shortest belongs to George Fuller, who was premier of New South Wales for seven hours on 20 December 1921.
 These, however, were not Cain, Fuller, or Hollway's only terms as premier; all three exceeded Dawson for total time in the role.